 Another local festival of note:

-The very first Almost Fringe Festival is another month long celebration of spring along the Mendocino Coast.
+The Almost Fringe Festival is another month long celebration of spring along the Mendocino Coast.
 Loosely based on the International Fringe Art Movement, this month-long festival is a celebration of all the creative happenings countywide, from traditional to cutting edge and artsy to agrarian.
 It’s a fun way to enjoy art in the springtime with wine, waves and wilderness!
-The events on the South Coast: Gualala, Point Arena, Manchester are nearest to Sea Ranch and occur April 28, 29, 30.
+The events on the South Coast: Gualala, Point Arena, Manchester are nearest to Sea Ranch and occur April 27, 28, 29, 2018.

 And speaking of whales, April is prime whale watching time.
 This is the time period when the end of the first phase of northbound migration of solitary northbound grays nears and the second phase that includes mothers with their calves begins.

-Our local whale expert, Scott Mercer reports he’s viewing whales from one to 4 miles out, most 3-4 miles offshore and traveling singly with a few doubles.
+Our local whale expert, Scott Mercer has viewed whales from one to 4 miles out.
 Some can even be seen hugging the coast just 40-400 yards offshore.

-With luck you too may view as many as 28 gray whales as he did.
+With luck you too may view as many as 28 gray whales in one day as he did.
 And if you’re really lucky you may even view one breaching.